igorgarbuz/jfr-challenge/README.md

 Present notebooks are a part of lung cancer classification project.

 Learning dataset consisted of ~650 3D DICOM images with an typical average resolution of 512x512x350.
+Images were processed for NN 224x224x3 input to use weights pretrained on the ImageNet.
-An example of a normalized 2D slice from a random 3D image:
+An example of a normalized x3 2D slices stacked to RGB image:

 ![alt text](https://github.com/IgorVG/jfr-challenge/blob/master/2D-slice-sample.jpg)